Canonical Decompositions of 3-Connected Graphs: Proof of : General case

 \textbf{Case} $p=\ty{tbtx}$.
 We consider two subcases.
 If $O$ has length at least five, then we may argue as in the case $p=\ty{btx}$, since \ty{btx} is a suffix of \ty{tbtx}.
 Otherwise $O$ has length four.
 Then the existence of the leaf-bag $B_\ell$ entails that the edge $e_4$ is bold, and so this case is excluded as~$O$ does not have type~$\ty{btbt}$.

 \textbf{Case} $p=\ty{ttx}$.
 Here we may argue similarly as in the case $p=\ty{btx}$. \end{proof}

 \begin{lem} Assume \autoref{X}.
-If $O$ has length at least four and does not have type \ty{btbt}, then the tri-star of $\Acal$ consists of strong nontrivial tri-separations. \end{lem} \begin{proof} Let $(X,Y)$ be a pseudo-reduction in the tri-star of $\Acal$, induced by a leaf~$\ell$ of~$S$.
+If $O$ has length at least four and does not have type \ty{btbt}, then the tri-star of $\Acal$ consists of strong nontrivial tri-separations. \end{lem} \begin{proof} Let $(X,Y)$ be an arbitrary pseudo-reduction in the tri-star of $\Acal$, induced by a leaf~$\ell$ of~$S$ (if no such $(X,Y)$ exists, then the tri-star is empty and we are done).
 Let us denote the adhesion set of the leaf-bag~$B_\ell$ by~$\{a_1,a_2\}$.
 We claim that very vertex $u\in S(X,Y)$ has degree at least four in~$G$ and has at least two neighbours in both~$X$ and~$Y$.

 \textbf{Case~1:} $u=a_i$ for some $i\in\{1,2\}$.
 Since $G'[B_\ell]$ is 2-connected, $a_i$ has at least two neighbours in~$B_\ell\se X$.
 As $a_i$ lies in~$S(X,Y)$, it is not edgy, so it has at least two neighbours in $V(G)\sm B_\ell\se Y$.
 As these neighbours are distinct, $a_i$ has degree at least four in~$G$.